frangkli/github-analysis/README.md

 1. **Repository Analysis**: Analyzes repository metadata, languages, and statistics
 2. **Commit Analysis**: Analyzes recent commit history and patterns
 3. **Custom Analysis**: Allows you to ask custom questions about the repository

+When running in Ollama-only mode (`--disable-tools`), the analysis will be based on general knowledge rather than real-time repository data.

 ## Development